 Gliders are tiny airplanes.
 How can you instrument them for flutter testing?
 Check out how the students of the Idaflieg Sommerschule perform glider flutter testing in their free time!

 Recently, my colleague Al narrated how the Simcenter software was used for prediction of the flutter behavior of the innovative Perlan 2 glider.
 With Simcenter, truthful prediction of flutter behavior also encompasses accurate flutter tests – using the smart and compact Simcenter SCADAS XS data acquisition system.

-The summer camp took place last august in the south of Germany and gathered about 30 students united by the same passion.
-During 3 weeks, the students executed flight performance measurements and testing of over 15 airplanes, amongst which models of new gliders, Akaflieg prototypes and serial models.
-Measurement projects are run in cooperation with the Deutschen Zentrum für Luft- und Raumfahrt (National Aeronautics and Space Research Centre – DLR).
+The summer camp took place in August 2017 in the south of Germany.
+It gathered about 30 students united by the same passion.
+During 3 weeks, the students executed flight performance measurements and testing of over 15 airplanes, amongst which models of new gliders, Akaflieg prototypes, and serial models.
+Measurement projects run in cooperation with the Deutschen Zentrum für Luft- und Raumfahrt (National Aeronautics and Space Research Centre – DLR).

 On the Idaflieg Sommerschule blog, you’ll find more information about the performed tests.
 At Siemens, we’re quite proud to have supported this initiative and worked with engaged students who will surely shape the future of aviation.

 You can also learn more about flutter testing and analysis by reading the insightful article below.